subsquid-labs/squid-substrate-template/README.md

 To migrate old (v5) Squids to FireSquid, follow the [Migration Guide](https://docs.subsquid.io/docs/guides/migrate-to-fire-squid/)

-## Hosted archives for Parachains
+## Public archives for Parachains

-Subsquid provides archive data sources for most parachains.
+Subsquid provides archive data sources for most parachains, with API playgrounds available on the [Aquarium Archive](https://app.subsquid.io/aquarium/archives) page.

-Use `lookupArchive(<network name>)` to look up the archive endpoint by the network name, e.g.
+The list of public archive data source endpoints is also maintained in the `@subsquid/archive-registry` npm package for programmatic access.
+Use `lookupArchive(<network name>, <lookup filters>)` to look up the archive endpoint by the network name, e.g.

 ```typescript
 processor.setDataSource({